 Here you find everything on how to communicate your science and research effectively, from writing scientifc articles to grant writing, but also illustration, presentation and teaching.
 However, science can and should not only be communicated within your field: outreach activities and PR become increasingly important for research facilities and the whole field of Science Communication is growing rapidly.
 So communicating your science on a blog, vlog, podcast or science slam as well as on social media might not only be fun but potentially opens up alternative career paths.

 Here you can see what is currently offered in this section:

 Here we offer events that might help in orientation along your career as a scientist.
 Whether you stay in academia or transition to industry, your CV, cover letter, job interview and negotiation skills matter and our trainers might help you with this.
-It is also crucial to understand the academic landscape in Germany and beyond, so our information events might help you to perform best.
+Basics of entrepreneurship are particularly valuable when you consider to enter the world of start-ups.
+For a successful academic career it is crucial to understand the academic landscape in Germany and beyond, so our information events might help you to perform best.

 In this section we currently offer: